nickpoorman/kdev/README.md

 The use the events the io-server passes around.
 There are some exceptions noted above.
 Obviously the client should never send an AUTH_SUCCESSFUL or other messages like it.
 If it does, the server ignores them.

+###Methods

+####var c = new Notifications(opts)
+Create a new notification client that will automatically try to connect to the io-server. `opts` takes the following params:

+ * `opts.sockjs_url` - The url to the io-api.
+ * `opts.session_id` - The session id of the user.
+ * `opts.api_key` - The api key of the user.
+ * `opts.reconnectAttempts` - The number of times to reconnect if the client disconnects from the server.
+Default `10`.
+ * `opts.forceReload` - A boolean value to force a reload of the page if the number of reconnect attempts is exceeded.
+Default: `false`.
+ * `opts.debug` - Print debug messages to the client.
+Default: `false`.

+####client.createConnection()
+Create a new connection to the io-api.
+This will automatically try to reconnect.

+####client.pull(opts)
+This method will pull all the notifications.
+You may provide an the `opts` parameter to specify exactly what to load.

+  * `opts.start` - the offset to start from.
+Default `0`.
+  * `opts.limit` - the limit on the number of results returned.
+Default: `10`.
+   `opts.field` - the field to limit the results to. ie. 'Page'
+  * `opts.fieldValue` - the value to limit the results to with the field.

+####client.setViewed(id)
+Set a notification as viewed. `id` is the id of the notification to set as viewed.
+This simply sets a time for TimeViewed in the database.

 ###Events

 ####client.on('authed', function(event))